a-flyleaf/omori/_meta/2023-03-02_2playground.md

 I can't believe Berly shoves Kel into a knife.
 </figcaption></figure>

 (Did I mention I might sprinkle some doodles into this?
 Have a doodle, maybe more where that came from; some stuff I might've wanted to draw at the time but didn't, other silly things that occur to me, etc. ...Also, y'know, drawing this *did* make me realize Kim has red glasses. *Why?
-What does it mean, to see the world through red frames????* There's only so much I can look into characters named after real people (maybe the real Kim Vance just has red glasses frames, and it feels weird to speculate about a real person anyway), but still.
+What does it mean, to see the world through red frames????* There's only so much I can look into characters named after real people (maybe the real Kim&nbsp;Vance just has red glasses frames, and it feels weird to speculate about a real person anyway), but still.
 The trait *stuck* when it didn't have to.
 I digress, though.)

 Anyway, some smaller points of note before I finally progress the story again (and there will be many more "no plot only speculation" derailments where this comes from):

 - The game's art direction is excellent.
 Even better that it's an early hint at Headspace being imagined by someone with a sketchbook in his room.
 Bonus points for the implication Sunny sees the world as an RPG because, y'know, he's a fan of RPGs! *The medium itself is characterization.*
-	- This can only go so far, of course, seeing as a *majority* of assets are drawn even in the real world, and realistically strangers are not inviting you into their house to watch them fix a pipe.
-Still, it makes for a hell of an aesthetic.
+	- This can only go so far, of course, seeing as a *majority* of assets are drawn even in the real world, and realistically strangers are not inviting you into their house to watch them fix a pipe (or making Koolaid-Man holes in the wall upon failing again).
+Sometimes a game just looks like a game because it's, y'know, a game.
+Regardless, the mixed media makes for a hell of an aesthetic.
 - Kind of a peculiar impression, in retrospect, this:

 <blockquote class="dc" markdown="1">